MicrosoftDocs/Dynamics-365-Operations.fi-fi/financials/includes/retail-name.md

 > [!NOTE]
-> Tämä aihe koskee sekä Dynamics 365 for Finance and Operations Enterprise Edition- että Dynamics 365 for Retail -sovelluksia.
+> <span data-ttu-id="a96e0-101">Tämä aihe koskee sekä Dynamics 365 for Finance and Operations Enterprise Edition- että Dynamics 365 for Retail -sovelluksia.</span><span class="sxs-lookup"><span data-stu-id="a96e0-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>